ppone/docs/guides/subscription-billing.md

 Each subscription keeps track of the current billing period.
 The billing period represents the time frame that the subscription will cover.
 The length of the billing period always matches the plan interval.
 By default, the billing period will be the interval following the billing date.
 If a monthly subscription renewed on December 1 then the current billing period would be December 1 - December 31.

-#### Billing Period Offset

-The billing period offset allows you to offset the billing period X number of days from the billing date.
-Billing period offsets are great in enterprise billing scenarios where the customer is billed before the service period.
-For example, consider a subscription with a billing period offset of 14 days and a billing date of November 17.
-This would produce a billing cycle of December 1 - December 31.
-The result is that the customer will be billed on November 17 for the billing period of December 1 - December 31.

-*NOTE: Changing the billing period offset will not change when the subscription renews.
-Instead change the billing date for this.*

 #### Duration

 Subscriptions can be *infinite* or *fixed* duration.
 An infinite subscription (the default) runs forever until the customer cancels.
 A finite subscription will run for a fixed number of billing cycles.